+\bib{Be}{article}{ author = {Bernstein, J.}, title = {Modules over the ring of differential operators; the study of fundamental solutions of equations with constant coefficients}, journal = {Functional Analysis and its Applications}, year = {1972}, volume = {5}, number = {2}, pages = {1--16}, }

-\bib{Br}{article}{, author = {Brylinski, R.}, title = {Dixmier Algebras for Classical Complex Nilpotent Orbits via Kraft-Procesi Models I}, booktitle = {The orbit method in geometry and physics: in honor of A.A.
-Kirillov}, publisher = {Birkh\"{a}user, Boston-BaselBerlin}, year = {2003}, }
+\bib{Br}{article}{ author = {Brylinski, R.}, title = {Dixmier Algebras for Classical Complex Nilpotent Orbits via Kraft-Procesi Models I}, book={ title={The orbit method in geometry and physics: in honor of A.A.
+Kirillov}, publisher = {Birkh\"{a}user, Boston-Basel Berlin}, year = {2003}, } }

-\bib{CPS}{article}{, author = {Cline, E.}, author = {Parshall, B.}, author = {Scott, L.}, title = {A Mackey imprimitivity theory for algebraic groups}, journal = { Math.
-Z.} year = {1983}, volume = {182}, pages = {447--471}, }
+\bib{CPS}{article}{ author = {Cline, E.}, author = {Parshall, B.}, author = {Scott, L.}, title = {A Mackey imprimitivity theory for algebraic groups}, journal = { Math.
+Z.}, year = {1983}, volume = {182}, pages = {447--471}, }